DaveParillo/cisc192-reader/_sources/chapter1/first_program.rst

 dense format that is not easy to interpret.
 A more friendly compiler might say something like:

-    “On line 1 of the source code file named hello.cpp, you tried to include a header file named ``oistream``.
-I didn’t find anything with that name, but I did find something named ``iostream``.
-Is that what you meant, by any chance?”
+    "On line 1 of the source code file named ``hello.cpp``, you tried to include a header file named ``oistream``.
+I didn't find anything with that name, but I did find something named ``iostream``.
+Is that what you meant, by any chance?"

 Unfortunately, few compilers are so accommodating.
 The compiler is not actually smart, and in most cases the error message you get will be